RetroReversing/retroReversing/pages/leaks/Paladin.md

 ```bash
 svn checkout "file:///$PWD" trunk
 ```
-This seems to be the source code for a Unix (Windows via Cygwin) tool to generate an eFuseID.
-An eFuse are microscopic 'fuses' that can be physically burned away.
+This seems to be the source code for a Unix (Windows via Cygwin) tool to generate an eFuseID. eFuse are microscopic 'fuses' that can be physically burned away.
 They are used to prevent downgrading a firmware to a lower version as each firmware requires a higher number of fuses to have been destroyed.
 However we are not exactly sure what this software is used for or what an eFuse ID is.
+Also we know that the Nintendo Switch uses eFuses but no record of the 3DS using eFuses.

 All we know is that this project uses openssl and uses private/public key encryption using AES.

-it creates three different executables:
+It creates three different executables:
 * outputSharpID - Outputs the ID in a format corresponding to testSharpID
 * sharp
 * testSharpID
 * gen_id

+## Source Code Files

 The files that will be checked out into the trunk directory are:
 * Makefile - Makefile for **gen_id**